-The Parent and Family Council (PFC) is a select group of parent donors who serve as the volunteer advisory board for the Division of Student Affairs at William & Mary.
-Attending two meetings annually, Council Members interact with university administrators to learn about and provide feedback about university priorities so that they can communicate those ideas with the university’s Parent Community.
+The Parent & Family Council (PFC) is a select group of parent donors who serve as the volunteer philanthropic board for the Division of Student Affairs at William & Mary.
+The council comprises national and international representation, as well as both alumni and non-alumni families.
+Throughout the year, council members interact with university administrators to learn about, provide feedback on, and advocate for university priorities, representing and communicating with the university’s wider parent community.

-PFC members make an annual leadership gift of $10,000 to the Parents Fund and may consider additional contributions to areas of personal interest across the university.
-They attend special parent outreach functions and work to build community among families across the university.
+PFC members make an annual leadership gift of $10,000 or more to the Parents Fund.
+Members also may consider additional contributions and an endowment-level gift to areas of personal interest across the university during or after their council tenure.
+They attend special parent outreach functions and work to build community among William & Mary families.

 - Make a minimum annual gift of $10,000 to the Parents Fund.

 - Participate in any of five Advocacy Groups: Campus Living, Career Development, Health & Wellness, Student Engagement & Leadership and Student Success.

 - Welcome new families to the W&M community and encourage them to support the university.

 - Attend two Parent & Family Council meetings annually: scheduled the Friday of Family Weekend and one Friday or Saturday in March or April.

 - Dedicate 5-10 hours per semester for Advocate Group calls, peer-to-peer outreach and events.

 - Serve a term of at least one year (term is renewable annually).

 Members of the Parent & Family Council enjoy: